bhasevambit/infra_for_datadog_monitoring_as_code/README.md

-# Infrastructure Monitoring as Code
+# Training of Monitoring as Code

+This Repository is practice for DataDog Monitoring as Code.

 ## USAGE

 ### Activation

 `./AWS_All_Resources_Activation.sh`

 ### Deactivation

 `./AWS_All_Resources_Deactivation.sh`

 ## Note